-Foods are broken down into different food groups based on the nutrients they provide.
-A healthy diet includes a combination of foods from the different food groups so you consume the nutrients needed to stay healthy.
-It is best to choose a variety of foods from each of the food groups in the appropriate portion sizes.
-A healthy diet and adequate hydration is important for maintaining energy, strength, skin integrity, and preventing or reducing chronic diseases such as heart disease and diabetes.
+• Foods are broken down into different food groups based on the nutrients they provide.
+The nutrients you take in help with body functions including healing and thinking.
+It is important to fuel your body with the healthy nutrients it needs when healing from mTBI (mild traumatic brain injury) or concussion.
+A healthy diet includes a combination of foods from the different food groups, so you consume the nutrients needed to feel well.
+It is best to choose a variety of foods from each of the food groups in proper portion sizes.
+A balanced diet and adequate hydration are important for maintaining energy, strength, skin integrity, and preventing or reducing chronic diseases such as heart disease and diabetes.